aabadie/riot-course-exercises/riot-networking/networking-iotlab/README.md

 written in [sock-udp](../sock-udp), [posix-udp](../posix-udp)
 and [gcoap](../gcoap) exercises on the 2 boards in your experiment.

+Now let's continue with the
-Now move to the next exercises in FIT IoT-LAB [networking slides](https://aabadie.github.io/riot-course/slides/04-networking-in-riot/#28).
+[networking slides](https://aabadie.github.io/riot-course/slides/04-networking-in-riot/#28).